Chemistry 1 (8773.3)

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 Participation in laboratory/practical classes is a compulsory condition of this unit, and attendance will be recorded.
+The pre-lab quizzes on canvas must be completed prior to attending each laboratory/practical session.
 You must participate in at least 80% of laboratory and tutorial classes to pass this unit (ie. at least 10 out of 12 classes).
-In the event that you cannot attend your assigned laboratory class due to illness or unavoidable commitments, contact the Unit Convener as soon as possible to negotiate an alternate lab class later in the week (if available).
+In the event that you cannot attend your assigned laboratory class due to illness or unavoidable commitments, contact the Unit Convener as soon as possible.

 Required IT skills